asncd/MIMOSCA/README.md

 ## FAQ

 * Q: How many perturbations can I do?
-* A: It costs around $0.2/cell for commercial droplet scRNA-seq methods, it takes ~10 cells/perturbation to observe signature effects and ~100 cells/perturbation to see individual gene level effects robustly.
+* A: It costs between $0.1/cell and $0.2/cell for commercial droplet scRNA-seq methods, it takes ~10 cells/perturbation to observe signature effects and ~100 cells/perturbation to see individual gene level effects robustly.
 Based on your budget, you can crunch the numbers (also see Design of Experiments section below)

 ## Design of Experiments & Power Calculations